apple patient

 iPhone with iOS 16 logo on home screen, close up new operating system 2022-2023 on iPhone apple devices sub version ios 16 screen display man hand holding iPhone : Bangkok, Thailand - September 2022

-On Wednesday, July 26, 2023, Apple will shut down its popular My Photo Stream service.
-The free service, which temporarily uploads up to 1,000 images to iCloud and makes them accessible on all your Apple devices, will be replaced by iCloud Photos.
-In this article, you'll learn what this change means for you and how you can make sure your photos are well kept.
+On Wednesday, July 26, 2023, Apple will discontinue its popular My Photo Stream service.
+The free service, which temporarily uploads up to 1,000 photos to iCloud and makes them accessible across all your Apple devices, will be replaced by iCloud Photos.
+This article explains what this change means for you and how you can ensure your photos are safe.

 What is My Photo Stream?